Sublime Magazine: Philosophy behind the magazine

 Sublime aims to promote concepts of originality, ethical values, sustainability and diversity through its content.
-It is set to inspire and empower today's well-informed and well-connected readers.
-The sticker on the front cover of each issue reads "for creative thinkers and enquiring minds".

-The magazine originally launched with the tagline "the first ethical international lifestyle magazine", but after the first year changed to "the first sustainable international lifestyle magazine".

 The editors of the magazine said in their editorial in issue 26 that "sex, money and celebrity are the three pedestals on which mainstream magazines currently stand.
 When we started Sublime five years ago, we set out to challenge this convention by basing our publication on the somewhat more opposing principles of integrity, respect and interdependence."

-Sublimes purpose is not to produce yet another green or eco magazine, but to promote a post-consumerism lifestyle that satisfies the interests of a 'transition generation'.
+Sublimes purpose is not to produce yet another green or eco magazine, but to promote a post-consumerist lifestyle that satisfies the interests of a 'transition generation'.

 The magazine publishes its motto on its Facebook page: